 This is an application for reinstatement of bail.
-The applicant is indicted with one count of Murder c/s 188 and 189 of The Penal Code Act.
-It is alleged that on 12th June 2015 at Lia Trading Centre, Ocopi Parish, Katrini Sub County in Arua District, the accused murdered a one Andiku Seti.
-He was charged on 19th June 2015.
-On 22nd February 2014, he was released on mandatory bail having spent on remand by then, 172 days.
-He kept on reporting to the court for the mention of his case until 6th June 2016 when he was committed for trial by the High Court whereupon his bail was cancelled and court directed that he should be kept on remand, hence this application by which seeks the reinstatement of his bail pending his trial.
+The applicant is indicted with one count of Aggravated Defilement c/s 129 (7) (a) of The Penal Code Act.
+It is alleged that on 13th May 2015 at Luzira village in Yumbe District, the accused applicant had unlawful sexual intercourse with Rongum Amimu, a boy under the age of 14 years.
+He was charged on 30th June 2015.
+On 5th January 2016, he was released on mandatory bail.
+He kept on reporting to the court for the mention of his case until 4th May 2016 when he was committed for trial by the High Court whereupon his bail was cancelled and court directed that he should be kept on remand, hence this application by which seeks the reinstatement of his bail pending his trial.

-His application is by notice of motion under Article 23 (6) (a) and (c), 28 (3) and 44 (c) of the Constitution of the Republic of Uganda, and sections 14 and 15 of the Trial on Indictments Act Cap.23.
-It is dated 1st November 2016 and it is supported his affidavit sworn on 2nd November 2016.
-He filed an amended Notice of motion and a supplementary affidavit in support thereof on 28th November 2016.
-The main grounds of his application as stated in the amended notice of motion and supporting affidavit are that; before his committal to the High Court, he had been granted mandatory bail and he had accordingly honoured the bail conditions until then.
+His application is by notice of motion under Article 23 (6) (a) and (c) of the Constitution of the Republic of Uganda, and sections 14 and 15 (4) of the Trial on Indictments Act Cap.23.
+It is dated 6th June 2017 and it is supported his affidavit sworn on 3rd May 2017..
+The main grounds of his application as stated in the notice of motion and supporting affidavit are that; before his committal to the High Court, he had been granted mandatory bail and he had accordingly honoured the bail conditions until then.
 Upon committal, his bail was cancelled and he was remanded.
+The respondent did not file an affidavit in reply.